ara-software/tutorials/analysis/cmake_style/README.md

 # cmake_style

 ## Quick Start
 This is the simple CMake style version of an analysis.
-It is slightly more complicated.
+It is slightly more complicated than the pure `make` one.

 Type `bash INSTALL.sh 0`.
 Then you can run the executable like`./bin/exampleAnalysis /path/to/L0/file.root`.